jwodder/outgoing/README.rst

 Read configuration from the table/field ``section`` (default "``outgoing``") in the file at ``path`` (default: the path returned by ``outgoing.get_default_configpath()``) and construct a sender object from the specification.
-The file may be either TOML or JSON.
+The file may be either TOML or JSON (type detected based on file extension).
 If ``section`` is ``None``, the entire file, rather than only a single field, is used as the configuration.
 If ``fallback`` is true, the file is not the default config file, and the file either does not exist or does not contain the given section, fall back to reading from the default section of the default config file.

 .. code:: python